ALBATROS-Experiment/sparrow-albatros/docs/index.md

 ## Disk Images

 Disk images of the Ubuntu18 operating system and file-system running on the ARM core are tracked in this repository.
 We use git-lfs and exclude them from downloading by default as they are each about 2GB large.
-By tracking disk images here we can recreate a bit-accurate release of sparrow-albatros without *relying on anything outside of this repository*--a version controler's wet-dream.
+By tracking disk images here we can recreate a bit-accurate release of sparrow-albatros without *relying on anything outside of this repository*.